saschazar21/grunt-criticalcss-inline/README.md

 Type: `string` or `array`
 Default: none

 `exclude` will ignore any of the given files in the final selection.
-It's also possible to surpress this option and append a minimatch-negated `!`-prefixed file to the final selection.
+It's also possible to surpress this option and append a minimatch-negated `!`-prefixed file name to the final selection.

 ### other options
 For other options, please look up the [criticalcss](https://github.com/filamentgroup/criticalCSS) docs.